 Transfer from MPhil to PhD

 Students are initially registered for the MPhil degree.
 Unlike many universities, we do not automatically transfer students to PhD registration at the end of the first year, after a successful viva.
-Instead we have a policy of waiting until the end of the second year at least, when the student can usually provide the basic structure of their thesis.
-If the answer is again no by the end of the Month 21-24 viva then the implication is that the panel do not feel that the student can achieve a successful PhD and should instead write up the work done so far and submit for an MPhil degree.
+Instead we have a policy of waiting towards the end of the second year, when the student can usually provide the basic structure of their thesis.
+If it is recommended that the student should make a second attempt at the viva, then this second attempt must take place before month 24.
+If the student is unable to pass the viva after a first or second attempt, the implication is that the panel do not feel that the student can achieve a successful PhD and should instead write up the work done so far and submit for an MPhil degree.
 It is expected that such a submission would happen by the end of month 26 or if necessary month 27.
 Such an occurrence is and should be very rare.

 Once the recommendation to transfer from MPhil to PhD is made there is a very simple administrative procedure to follow which can be implemented in a few days at most.
 As the university regulations forbid submitting the thesis less than four months after entering for the examination, we would expect that all transfers will be agreed no later than six months before the expected submission date.

 It must be emphasized that all students accepted as research students in the department are regarded as being capable of completing a PhD.
 If, after the passage of time, this no longer appears to be possible, then the department alerts the student to this fact and recommends the student to aim to complete for an MPhil.
 More often than not, this approach causes the student to re-appraise their work effort and approach, so that they end up submitting for a PhD with the support of the department.

 It is advisable for all students to look at some theses in their topic area early on in their studies to see examples of the goal of those studies.

 The actual chapter structure of a thesis is dependent on the topic addressed and the personal style of the student.
 However, the following is a fairly generic structural guideline for a good thesis: